muqtadirlawal/Supply_Chain/README.md

 4. Product Preferences by Segment: Each customer segment (Type 1 to Type 6) shows distinct preferences for certain SKUs, highlighting the importance of tailored product offerings.

-5. High Value SKUs: The identification of top SKU bought by cutomers suggests a focused demand for specific products.
+5. High Value SKUs: The identification of top SKU bought by customers suggests a focused demand for specific products.

 6. Sales Variability and Seasonality: Sales varies for different month when in different locations by different Customer Types.